 In another study employing satellite-borne passive microwave radiometer data that extended the analyses of the sea ice time series reported by Zwally et al. (2002) from 20 years (1979-1998) to 28 years (1979-2006), Cavalieri and Parkinson (2008) found that "the total Antarctic sea ice extent trend increased slightly, from 0.96 ± 0.61% per decade to 1.0 ± 0.4% per decade, from the 20- to 28-year period."
 The Antarctic sea ice area trend, however, remained constant at 1.2 ± 0.7% per decade.
 Its variability, however, like that of sea ice extent, declined (from ± 0.7% to ± 0.5% per decade), so that both sets of results indicated a "tightening up" of the two relationships.
 And why were these things so?
 The two researchers state that "what is driving the observed changes remains unanswered, and the physical mechanisms explaining these changes remain to be determined."

-Most recently, Turner et al. (2009) reviewed the history of Antarctic sea ice extent derived from satellite observations, after which they attempted to derive an explanation for the empirical data being what they are, based on climate model simulations.
+One year later, Turner et al. (2009) reviewed the history of Antarctic sea ice extent derived from satellite observations, after which they attempted to derive an explanation for the empirical data being what they were, based on contrary climate model simulations.
 Citing the work of Zwalley et al. (2002), they first noted that over the period 1979-1998, sea ice extent surrounding Antarctica increased at a mean rate of 0.98% per decade, and that Comiso and Nishio (2008) derived a value of 0.9% per decade for the period 1978-2006.
 This sea ice extent increase, according to their modeling work, was largely driven by an autumn increase in the Ross Sea sector that they suggest "is primarily a result of stronger cyclonic atmospheric flow over the Amundsen Sea."
 And they say that "the trend towards stronger cyclonic circulation is mainly a result of stratospheric ozone depletion, which has strengthened autumn wind speeds around the continent, deepening the Amundsen Sea Low through flow separation around the high coastal orography."
 On the other hand, and much more simply, the nine researchers report that "statistics derived from a climate model control run suggest that the observed sea ice increase might still be within the range of natural climate variability."

 References